Von Neumann Algebras in Double-Scaled SYK: Discussions and Future Prospective

-which behaves similar to the phase above the Hagedorn temperature described in \cite{Witten:2021jzq},\cite{Witten:2021unn}, with $Z|_{\lambda\to0}=\infty$.
+which resembles the phase above the Hagedorn temperature described in \cite{Witten:2021jzq,Witten:2021unn}, with $Z|_{\lambda\to0}=\infty$.
+This divergence alone does not determine the von~Neumann type: a Type~III conclusion would require a specified limiting algebra and state, together with an analysis of their modular data.
 It was pointed out in \cite{leutheusser2023causal},\cite{leutheusser2023emergent} that the transition to Type III$_{1}$ can be probed by the real two point function of single trace operators and the recent paper \cite{gesteau2024explicit} raises a class of theories that exhibit such transitions\footnote{In that context, however, the transition happens from Type I$_\infty$ to Type III$_1$.
 See also \cite{Liu:2024cmv} which suggests that distinct types of von Neumann algebra emerge, each accounting for different phases within a model of Majorana chains.}.
 It would be interesting to understand the phase structure of double-scaled SYK and characterizes the transition of the algebra constructed in the current work. \paragraph{The Switched Role of Energy and Position} To obtain the bulk wavefunction in JT gravity, we have switched the position and energy in the wavefunction of double-scaled SYK.
 We want to point out that this is not by accident but a generic feature of emergent gravitational interpretation.
 The fact that one needs to switch energy and position to extract gravitational physics was also observed in the double scaling limit of matrix models \cite{Saad:2019lba},\cite{Johnson:2021tnl}.
 In the double-scaling limit, orthogonal polynomials in the matrix theory become continuous functions, and by zooming in on the edge of the string equation simultaneously, one obtains a dual quantum mechanical system.
 The energy and position operators of this system are obtained by carefully taking the leading order fluctuating part of the position and energy in the limiting recursion relations of orthogonal polynomials.
 For a detailed derivation, We refer the readers to equations (42)-(45) in \cite{Johnson:2022wsr}.